nipunsaif/SafeStep/README.md

-# SafeStep
-Smart Blind Stick Using Ultrasonic Sensor and Arduino Nano
+# SafeStep: Smart Blind Stick Using Ultrasonic Sensor and Arduino Nano